 The comprehensive Clinical Pathology Program is supported by a full-service hospital laboratory that processes over 3 million specimens annually.
 With an impressive MD and PhD faculty, expert instruction in all aspects of clinical pathology is offered, and didactic lectures enhance exposure to an enormous amount of clinical material in the lab and at the bedside.
 Residents participate in on-call decision-making.
 Quality improvement and lab management strategies are incorporated into the curriculum, and a wide variety of interdisciplinary activities round out the total learning experience.
 Subspecialty laboratory rotations include cytogenetics, virology and molecular pathology.

 Residents present seminars on chosen topics and participate in all levels of departmental research activity.
-The majority of Winthrop's pathology residents publish in refereed journals during their training period, and the success rate in passing the pathology boards has been high in recent years.
+The majority of NYU Winthrop's pathology residents publish in refereed journals during their training period, and the success rate in passing the pathology boards has been high in recent years.

 Following their training, residents apply for and obtain prime fellowships in areas of their choice.
 Job placement following fellowship has been good.